-San Diego is the quintessential California beach city known for its perfect climate, stunning coastlines, and laid-back surf-town vibe.
-But is San Diego safe?
-While this sunny destination has plenty to offer visitors, there are also some safety considerations to keep in mind.
+San Diego is the quintessential California beach city, known for its perfect climate, stunning coastlines, and laid-back surf-town vibe.
+And though the sunny destination has plenty to offer visitors, there are some safety considerations to keep in mind.

 Located along the Pacific Ocean in Southern California, San Diego boasts an enviable setting with over 70 miles of beautiful beaches and seaside towns and neighborhoods.
 Top attractions include the world-famous San Diego Zoo, Balboa Park’s museums and gardens, Coronado Beach, the historic Gaslamp Quarter, and family-friendly attractions like SeaWorld and Legoland.

-While San Diego cultivates a safe, pleasant environment for tourists overall, it does face some public safety challenges like any major city that those traveling should be aware of and take precautions for.
+While San Diego cultivates a safe, pleasant environment for tourists overall, it does face some public safety challenges that visitors should be aware of and take precautions against.

 The Latest Travel Advisories